JWO719/DEV-rxjs/blog-posts/finalize-operator/finalize-operator.md

 > The **`finalize`** operator is executed when an observable's source terminates on complete or on error.The code in the `finalize` operator is also executed when a subscriber unsubscribes from an observable, thus `finalize` acts like the `finally` method of a promise or a `try-catch-finally` block.
 Before RxJS v5.5, it was denoted as `finally`.

+You can find more information about the `finalize` operator in the RxJS docs [here](http://reactivex.io/rxjs/file/es6/operators/finalize.js.html)

 Cheers!😃